mekaufman/iam/account_management.md

 | Administrator |  View cases <br><br> Search cases <br><br> Update cases <br><br> Create cases    |
 {: caption="Table 3.
 Roles and example actions for the Support Center service" caption-side="top"}

+It is common to assign users the viewer role on the user management service in addition to a support center access policy to ensure that users can see all cases in the account regardless of how the account owner has set the user list visibility setting.
+If the user list visibility setting is set to restricted, making it so users are restricted from seeing other users in the account, this can limit a user's ability to view, search, and manage support cases in an account that they did not open themselves.
+{: tip}

+### Billing
 {: #billing-acct-mgmt}

+You can give users access to update account settings, view subscriptions, view offers, apply feature codes, update spending limits, and track usage by using the billing service.

 | Roles | Actions |
 |:-------|----------|
 | Viewer | View account feature settings <br><br> View subscriptions in account <br><br> View account name <br><br> View resource groups   |